 Here’s an example of a task that follows best practices:

-3. Make it Easy for Your Customers to Engage
+3. Make It Easy For Your Customers to Engage

 How do you ensure the success of your new client onboarding process?
 Make it easy for your customers to engage.
 And how do you do that?
 You can start by giving them multiple ways to interact with the project.

 Not everyone wants to log in to a project portal to get the information they need, so make sure they can stay up to date and complete tasks through email if that’s what they prefer.
-Or, if mobile is more your new customer’s speed, make sure they know how to download the app so they can check statuses, share notes and update tasks from their phone or tablet.
+Or, if mobile is more your new customer’s speed, make sure they know how to download the app to check statuses, share notes and update tasks from their phone or tablet.

 Here are some other specific steps you can take to help customers feel empowered and engaged during the onboarding process:

-- During the kick off call with the customer, emphasize the importance of following the directions in each task email.
+- During the kickoff call with the customer, emphasize the importance of following the directions in each task email.

 - Check in regularly with task assignees using the Notes feature.
 You can @ mention individuals and teams to help move work along and keep communications centralized.